AmplitudeAudio/doc-sdk/docs/api/memory/MemoryPoolStats/index.md

-!!! function "explicit MemoryPoolStats(MemoryPoolKind pool)"
+!!! function "explicit MemoryPoolStats(eMemoryPoolKind pool)"

     Creates a new `MemoryPoolStats` object.